Juan Manuel de Rosas: Caudillo

 At the end of the conflict, Rosas returned to his estancias having acquired prestige for his military service.
 He was promoted to cavalry colonel and was awarded further landholdings by the government.
 These additions, together with his successful business and fresh property acquisitions, greatly boosted his wealth.
 By 1830, he was the 10th largest landowner in the province of Buenos Aires (in which the city of the same name was located), owning 300,000 cattle and 420,000 acre of land.
 With his newly gained influence, military background, vast landholdings and a private army of gauchos loyal only to him, Rosas became the quintessential caudillo, as provincial warlords in the region were known.
+Rosas governance had a large impact on the Argentinian landscape, stiffening federal beliefs against the utilitarian resistance.
+He promoted self-determination while promoting his authority within Buenos Aires, directing conflicts with Utilitarian views that favored a centralized government.
+The issues between the Utilitarians and the Federalists constructed the course of Argentinian politics and contributed≈ to the future of the nation.